jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 SPLIT(D2:D4393, “|”)
 ```
 where the range is D2:D4393 and delimiter is “|”
+*Note: it is only 4393 rows instead of 28935 since we filtered the data.*

 4. Hit Enter.
 5. Copy and Paste the entire English column (column E)